 Principles

 1. Reframe the problem as challenge.
 Doom-and-gloom is a pervasive theme in the media discussions of ecology and environmental sciences that reduces our productivity and capacity to solve problems.
-It can shut down even the most motivated of minds.
-Reframing a problem as a challenge can illuminate solutions.
-For example, human-wildlife conflict between carnivores and the people living near the Ruaha National Park boundary in Tanzania.
-The problem is that 98.5% of people perceive wildlife as a threat to their livestock resulting in increased likelihood for human-wildlife conflict (Dickman et al. 2014).
-Re-framed, the challenge is to improve perception of wildlife in areas with high human-wildlife interactions.
-It is a small change in semantics but a potentially profound change in social context.
-The challenge can also include improving experiences for people with wildlife or reducing their losses to wildlife.
+It can shut down even the most motivated of minds through compassion fatigue, burnouts, and psychic numbing (Pihkala_2019).
+Reframing a problem as a challenge can illuminate solutions despite disheartening information.
+For example, human-wildlife conflict is a pervasive issue for managers and researchers that requires tact and a deep understanding of the relationships between people and wildlife (Conover_1998).
+Instead of defining a problem as, “people and wildlife are in danger when they interact” re-frame the issue as a challenge like, “Our goal is to improve safety of wildlife and humans in areas with high human-wildlife interactions.”
+A challenge statement is more goal oriented, therefore refining communication and action between actors.
+This small change in semantics has potentially profound implications in social context for stakeholders, managers, and researchers, as it promotes action-based thinking and collaborative work.

 2. Describe the scope and extent of the challenge.
 Defining the scope of a challenge conceptually and the extent geographically will ensure that potential solutions fit the challenge.
 Moving across scales is a common issue in ecology (Sandel 2015), and proposing a spatial scale, using common terms, and describing the breadth of the challenge will accelerate interdisciplinary solutions (i.e. the wildlife-human challenge above is ecological and societal).
-The challenge can be problematic on local, regional, or global scales, and solutions can be needed for each.
-Conceptually, the scope is broad in the human-wildlife conflict example whilst the extent is primarily local to the area surrounding the Southern border of the Ruaha National Park.
-Articulating scope and scale informs assessment of severity.
+The challenge can be relevant for local, regional, or global scopes, and when we define these scopes, we unite different instances of an issue and how they can be similarly addressed.
+However, understanding the geographical extent allows us to pinpoint issue differences, as all challenges have unique concerns.
+Our continuing example of human-wildlife conflict is global scope issue, but the extent is conflict-specific, e.g. Southern California coastlines, Tanzanian park boarders, Ontarian roadways, and many more (Schakner_2019, Dickman_2014, Dupuis-Désormeaux_2019).
+This is to say, articulating scope and extent informs our assessment of severity and urgency, but also identifies interdisciplinary and cross-cultural solutions.

 3. Explicitly link the basic science to management implications and policy.
 Perhaps the most facile principle, a simple description and definition of the basic scientific evidence in a study and how it can be reused is a fundamental step in linking science to evidence-based decision making for environmental challenges.
-In the wildlife-human challenge, depredation of livestock impacted 61.1% of households in some form, but livestock losses due to disease or theft were actually the most consistent negative drivers of total loss (Dickman et al. 2014).
-Perception of loss and actual losses were not necessarily equivalent, and culture was shaping subsequent conflicts not direct evidence.
+In the wildlife-human challenge, perception of loss and actual losses are not necessarily equivalent, and culture (not direct experience) is shaping subsequent conflicts (Dickman_2014).
 Consequently, a clear and balanced statement of evidence can highlight limitations in the science relative to the social acceptability of a solution (Bonebrake et al. 2018).